IGVF-DACC/igvfd/docs/updating_schemas.md

             }

-3. Identify all required properties to make an object and add to the "required" array.
+3. Identify all required properties for an object type and add them to the "required" array.
 For example for treatment object type we might have the following properties:

             "required": ["treatment_term_name", "treatment_type"]

+4. Add the "exact_searchable_fields" and "fuzzy_searchable_fields" properties using this [guide](https://github.com/IGVF-DACC/igvfd/tree/dev/src/igvfd/searches).

+            "fuzzy_searchable_fields": [
+                 "name",
+                 "@type",
+                 "synonyms"
+            ],
+            "exact_searchable_fields": [
+                 "dbxrefs"
+            ],

-4. In the **types** directory add a collection class for the object to define the rendering of the object.
+5. In the **types** directory add a collection class for the object to define the rendering of the object.
 Refer to [object-lifecycle.md](https://github.com/IGVF-DACC/igvfd/blob/dev/docs/object_lifecycle.md) to understand object rendering.
 Example of basic collection definition for treatments: